yellowdog/python-examples/README.md

 Commands are also provided for the semi-automatic setup of cloud provider accounts for use with YellowDog, and the creation of YellowDog assets to work with these cloud provider accounts.
 Please see **[Cloud Wizard](README_CLOUDWIZARD.md)** for more details.

+# Installing the Command Line Utilities

-# YellowDog Prerequisites
+## YellowDog Prerequisites

 To submit **Work Requirements** to YellowDog for processing by Configured Worker Pools (on-premise) and/or Provisioned Worker Pools (cloud-provisioned resources), you'll need:

 1. A YellowDog Platform Account.
 2. An Application Key & Secret: in the **Accounts** section under the **Applications** tab in the [YellowDog Portal](https://portal.yellowdog.co/#/account/applications), use the **Add Application** button to create a new Application, and make a note of its **Key** and **Secret** (these will only be displayed once).

 To create **Provisioned Worker Pools**, you'll need:

 3. A **Keyring** created via the YellowDog Portal, with access to Cloud Provider credentials as required.
 The Application must be granted access to the Keyring.
 4. One or more **Compute Sources** defined, and a **Compute Requirement Template** created.
 The images used by instances must include the YellowDog agent, configured with the Task Type(s) to match the Work Requirements to be submitted.

 To set up **Configured Worker Pools**, you'll need:

 5. A Configured Worker Pool Token: from the **Workers** tab in the [YellowDog Portal](https://portal.yellowdog.co/#/workers), use the **+Add Configured Worker Pool** button to create a new Worker Pool and generate a token.
 6. Obtain the YellowDog Agent and install/configure it on your on-premise systems using the Token above.

-# Script Installation with Pip
+## Script Installation with Pip

 Python version 3.7 or later is required.
 It's recommended that the installation is performed in a Python virtual environment (or similar) to isolate the installation from other Python environments on your system.